 The following are eligibility and requirements for the unsecured loans mentioned above:

-- You need to be 18 years or older
+- You need to be 21 years old or older

 - A minimum salary of SGD2,000 for local and permanent residents